From Next Token Prediction to (STRIPS) World Models: Introduction

-\begin{definition}[Learning task] Given a set of positive and negative traces $T$ drawn from a hidden domain $M=\tup{F,A}$, the task is to learn a Boolean function $f$ over all action sequences $\tau$ drawn from $A$ ($M$-traces) that is equal to $f_M$; i.e., for which $f(\tau)=f_M(\tau)$ for any such $\tau$. \end{definition}
+\begin{definition}[Learning task] Given a set of positive and negative traces $T$ drawn from a hidden domain $M=\tup{F,A}$, the task is to learn a Boolean function $f$ over all action sequences $\tau$ over $A$ such that $f(\tau)=f_M(\tau)$. \end{definition}

-Learning a function equal to $f_M(\tau)$ is equivalent to solving the next token prediction problem in the \strips setting.
-Indeed, $b \in A$ is a \emph{possible next action} after a positive trace $\tau$ in $M$ iff $f_M(\tau,b)=0$, and it is not a possible next action after $\tau$ iff $f_M(\tau,b)=1$.
+Learning a function equal to $f_M(\tau)$ is equivalent to solving the next token prediction problem in the propositional \strips setting where actions are the tokens.
+Indeed, $b \in A$ is a \emph{possible next action} after a positive trace $\tau$ in~$M$ iff $f_M(\tup{\tau,b})=0$, where $\tup{\tau,b}$ is the trace $\tau$ extended with action $b$.
+In the next two sections, we introduce two learning architectures that represent $f(\tau)$ as a function $f_\theta(\tau)$ with parameters $\theta$ that will be learned in a supervised manner from positive and negative traces.

-We show next how the function $f_M(\tau)$ can be encoded as a \brasp program for any \strips domain $M$, thus proving that a (masked) hard-attention transformer can encode $f_M(\tau)$.
-Then, we explain how to learn such a function from $M$-traces, using a specialized transformer architecture, which we call the \strips Transformer.

-\Omit{ We present two representations of the function $f_{\mathrm{IC}}(\tau; M)$.
-The first is in the form of a \brasp program, and the second is a specific type of masked hard-attention transformer, which we refer to as the \strips Transformer.
-Both representations are equivalent~\cite{yang2024masked}, and both are instantiated based on the model~$M$.

-We then show the equivalence between an instantiated \strips Transformer and a domain model.
-This enables learning \strips models directly from data using a parameterized, differentiable variant of the architecture. }